Mounjaro 2.5mg Vial Of 0.5ml Solution For Injection

 Description

-Common side effects of Mounjaro solution for injection may include nausea, diarrhea, vomiting, constipation, abdominal pain, and indigestion.
+Common side effects of Mounjaro 2.5 injection may include nausea, diarrhoea, vomiting, constipation, abdominal pain, and indigestion.
 These symptoms are generally mild and tend to improve over time.
-However, if they become severe or last a long time, it's important to consult a doctor.
+However, if they become severe or persist for an extended period, it's essential to consult a doctor.

 Before starting this treatment, please inform your doctor of all other medications you are taking to prevent interactions.